NeonGeckoCom/NeonCore/README.md

 > *Note*: The `docker` directory includes required hidden files.
 If you copy files, make sure to include any hidden
 > files.
 In must Ubuntu distros, you can toggle hidden file visibility in the file explorer with `CTRL` + `h`.

+> *Note*: If you run `docker` commands with `sudo`, make sure to use the `-E` flag to preserve runtime envvars.

+> *Note*: Some Docker implementations don't handle relative paths.
+> If you encounter errors, try updating the paths in `.env` to absolute paths.
+> Also note that any environment variables will override the default values in `.env`.
+> In BASH shells, you can list all current envvars with `env`

 You can start all core modules with:
 ```shell